stephenrlouie/JaaS/README.md

-# JAAS
+# JaaS: Jokes as a Service

-Jokes As A Service
+Our mission is to provide a service for the delivery of SFW jokes / puns / funny statements.